learn-co-curriculum/careers-communicating-with-recruiters-and-hr-professionals/README.md

 ## Be Responsibly Responsive (Don't 'Ghost' Anyone, Ever)

-One critical habit to build throughout your entire job search is to be proactively communicative with everyone you interact with on a professional level, including your Career Coach, companies, hiring managers, HR professionals, recruiters, people you meet at career fairs, networking events, coffee chats, job interviews, Flatiron sponsored events, and more (i.e. everyone!).

-## Honor Your Commitments

-In other words, always be responsibly responsive.
+Always be responsibly responsive.
 Do not ever ‘ghost’ a person or a company for any reason, especially if it is a person or company who has the potential to influence your ability to obtain a job, now or in the future.
 These are dangerous habits that will keep your career stuck in one place.

-Instead, always honor your commitments.
-This is common courtesy and respect for the other person’s time and a reflection of your own work ethic.
-How you behave and interact with others is a part of the personal brand you are creating for yourself and the impression you are making.
-Consider what impression you want to leave on others, especially those who have a direct influence on your candidacy.
+## Proactively Communicate

+One critical habit to build throughout your entire job search is to be proactively communicative with everyone you interact with on a professional level, including your Career Coach, companies, hiring managers, HR professionals, recruiters, people you meet at career fairs, networking events, coffee chats, job interviews, Flatiron sponsored events, and more (i.e. everyone!).

 ## Communication Best Practices